Air Force of Zimbabwe: Formation and early days

-The Rhodesian Air Force (RhAF; formerly known, from 1954 until 1970, as the Royal Rhodesian Air Force (RRAF)), was reconstituted into the Air Force of Zimbabwe in 1980.
-The RhAF's 12 Hunter FGA.MK 9s were joined by other aircraft in 1981, 1984 and in 1987 from Kenya and the British Royal Air Force (RAF).
+The Rhodesian Air Force (RhAF; previously known as the Royal Rhodesian Air Force), was reconstituted into the Air Force of Zimbabwe in 1980.
+The RhAF's mixed collection of aircraft were joined by other aircraft from 1981 onwards, supplied by Kenya, Britain, China and elsewhere.

-Pakistan Air Force trained most of the Zimbabwean pilots in the initial days along with construction of Thornhill Air Base.
-Pakistan also sent Air Marshal Azim Daudpota to Zimbabwe as the Chief of Air Staff of the Air and Edias Ntini was a great commander for the ground work Force of Zimbabwe.
+Support also came from the Pakistan Air Force who trained most of the Zimbabwean pilots in the initial days, assisted in the re-construction of Thornhill Air Base, and provided Air Marshal Azim Daudpota to Zimbabwe as the Chief of Air Staff (1983–1986).

 In 1981, the Air Force of Zimbabwe ordered 8 eight Hawk MK60s, which were delivered in July 1982.
-On the night of 25 July 1982 a sabotage attack on Thornhill Airbase damaged four Hawks, nine Hunters and a single FTB-337G.
+On the night of 25 July 1982, a sabotage attack on Thornhill Airbase damaged four Hawks, nine Hunters and a single FTB-337G.
 One Hawk was written off, another was repaired on site and the other two were returned to BAE for a rebuild.
 A follow-up order for five additional Hawks was completed in September 1992.

-The first supersonic interceptor operated by the air force was the F7 Airguard, 12 of the IIN and II variants were delivered in 1986.
-In 1993, a pair of O-2As were delivered for anti-poaching patrols over Zimbabwe's national parks.
-Two Cougar helicopters were reported to be in use in 1997.
-One was delivered in April 1995 and the second in September 1996.
-They were used for VIP duties.
+The first supersonic interceptor operated by the air force was the Chinese-built Chengdu J-7/F7 Airguard, 12 of the II and IIN variants were delivered in 1986.
+Two Eurocopter AS532 Cougar helicopters were reported to be in use for VIP duties in 1997, delivered in April 1995 and September 1996.
+In April 2021, a newer (refurbished) Eurocopter EC225 Super Puma was added to the fleet.